yaronelh/False-Positive-Center/README.md

 #### Antivirus Contact Info For False Positives

-In addition to the information in the table below, VirusTotal also has their own listing of contact information for antivirus companies.
+In addition to the information in the table below, VirusTotal also has its own listing of contact information for antivirus companies.
 You can find it [here](https://docs.virustotal.com/docs/false-positive-contacts).
+You can directly contact VirusTotal to report false positives by choosing false positives in this [contact form](https://www.virustotal.com/gui/contact-us/technical-support); however, note that you may be directed to contact the security vendor directly first.

 | ENGINE | Contact |
 | :--- | :--- |